What is Algorithm | Introduction to Algorithms

-It can be understood by taking an example of cooking a new recipe.
-To cook a new recipe, one reads the instructions and steps and execute them one by one, in the given sequence.
+It can be understood by taking the example of cooking a new recipe.
+To cook a new recipe, one reads the instructions and steps and executes them one by one, in the given sequence.
 The result thus obtained is the new dish cooked perfectly.
+Every time you use your phone, computer, laptop, or calculator you are using Algorithms.
 Similarly, algorithms help to do a task in programming to get the expected output.

 The Algorithm designed are language-independent, i.e. they are just plain instructions that can be implemented in any language, and yet the output will be the same, as expected.